 Choosing a Kefir Culture: Grains vs. Powdered Starter

-One way in which kefir grains and kefir starter differ is in the number of strains of beneficial yeast and bacteria available through the starter culture.
+• Bacteria Strains.
 Generally speaking, powdered kefir starter has 7 to 9 strains depending on the particular brand of starter.
-Milk kefir grains generally and water kefir grains each have around 400 strains (including subspecies), making kefir grains the more nutrient-dense method for making kefir.
+Milk kefir grains and water kefir grains contain a long list of bacteria and yeast strains and subspecies, making kefir grains the more probiotic-rich culture for making kefir.

-We generally recommend kefir grains as the most natural, economical, and nutrient-dense way to make kefir.
-However, it is not always practical to maintain kefir grains on a daily basis and therefore in situations where it is more practical to make kefir only periodically, we recommend opting for the powdered kefir starter.
+Kefir grains are the most traditional, economical, and nutrient-dense way to make kefir.
+However, it is not always practical to maintain kefir grains on a daily basis.
+In situations where it is more practical to make kefir only periodically, we recommend opting for the powdered kefir starter.